surferfelix/ATT_TM_Group_1/README.md

 * `evaluation.py` The script contains functions to create a confusion matrix, a heatmap of said confusion matrix, and an evaluation including precision, recall, and f-score.
 * `CRF.py` This script trains CRF classifier and creates tsv with token and predicted label.
 * `SVM_Emb.py` This script trains SVM classifier with all features and includes word embeddings.
 It creates tsv with token and predicted label.
 This script can also be used for Feature ablation study.
+* `evaluation_notebook.ipynb` The notebook extracts all basic evaluation results for both classifiers in all cases.